vvscode/js--interview-questions/README.md

 ---

-Here I've noticed only questions from my interviews.
+Here I've noted only questions from my interviews.

-### If you want get more information/materials check next repos:
+## If you want to get more information/materials check next repos:

 - https://github.com/h5bp/Front-end-Developer-Interview-Questions -- not only about js
 - https://github.com/nishant8BITS/123-Essential-JavaScript-Interview-Question